trevorcampbell/shortex/README.md

 Modified from the original by Jonathan Huggins / Dan Roy / Ryan Adams.

-To use this in your latex git project:
+To use this in your latex git project, navigate to your git repository and do the following:

-1. Set tchdr as a remote:  `git remote add git@github.com:trevorcampbell/tchdr.git`
+1. Set tchdr as a remote:  `git remote add tchdr git@github.com:trevorcampbell/tchdr.git`

-2. Pull tchdr as a subtree into the tchdr folder: `git subtree pull --prefix [your_repository_location]/tchdr tchdr master --squash`
+2. Add tchdr as a subtree: `git subtree add --prefix tchdr/ tchdr master --squash`

 3. In your main LaTeX file, add tchdr to the preamble: `\usepackage{tchdr/tchdr}`

-Any time you want an updated version of tchdr.sty, run 2. again.
+Any time you want to update your local copy of tchdr, navigate to your git repository and do the following:

+1. Pull tchdr as a subtree in the tchdr folder: `git subtree pull --prefix tchdr/ tchdr master --squash`

 In order to push your own changes to tchdr: